mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/07/Day-169/">July 07, 2017</a></small></div>
 <p>poll/ <strong>28.2% support the GOP health care bill – the most unpopular legislation in three decades</strong>.
-It's less popular than the Affordable Care Act when it was passed, the 2008 bank bailout bill, and Bill Clinton's failed health reform effort in the 1990s. (<a href="https://www.axios.com/unpopular-health-care-bill-2454397857.html">Axios</a>)</p>
+It's less popular than the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> when it was passed, the 2008 bank bailout bill, and Bill Clinton's failed health reform effort in the 1990s. (<a href="https://www.axios.com/unpopular-health-care-bill-2454397857.html">Axios</a>)</p>